 Characteristics of Data Warehouse Design

-The following are the main characteristics of data warehouse design:
+The following are the main characteristics of data warehousing design, development, and best practices:

 A data warehouse design uses a particular theme.
 It provides information concerning a subject rather than a business’s operations.
 These themes can be related to sales, advertising, marketing, and more.

-Instead of focusing on the business operations or transactions, data warehousing emphasizes on business intelligence (BI) that is, displaying and analyzing data for decision-making.
-It also offers a straightforward and succinct interpretation of the particular theme by eliminating data which may not be useful for decision-makers.
+Instead of focusing on business operations or transactions, data warehousing emphasizes business intelligence (BI), i.e., displaying and analyzing data for decision-making.
+It also offers a straightforward and concise interpretation of a particular theme by eliminating data that may not be useful for decision-makers.

-A data warehouse design unifies and integrates all analogous data from different databases in a collectively acceptable way using data modeling.
-It incorporates data from diverse sources such as relational and non-relational databases, flat files, mainframe, cloud-based systems, etc. Besides, a data warehouse must maintain consistent nomenclature, layout, and coding to facilitate effective data analysis.
+It incorporates data from diverse sources, such as relational and non-relational databases, flat files, mainframes, and cloud-based systems.
+Besides, a data warehouse must maintain consistent classification, layout, and coding to facilitate efficient data analysis.

-Unlike other operational systems, a data warehouse stores data collected over an extensive time horizon.
-The data gathered is identified with a specific time duration and provides insights from the past perspective.
-Moreover, when data is entered in the warehouse, it cannot be restructured or altered.
+Unlike other operational systems, the data warehouse stores centralized data from a certain time period.
+Therefore, The data warehouse identifies the gathered data within a specific time duration and provides insights from the past perspective.
+Moreover, it does not allow the structure or alteration of the data after it enters the warehouse.

 Types of Data Warehouse Architecture